Due to exile, the crisis and a drop in demand, the number of houses for sale in the North Zone increased by 70%

 For Julieta Antonini Modet, head of Antonini Modet Real Estate Business, this movement occurs “especially in younger families, who seek to gamble in other places that give them greater security and prosperity.”

-Claudio Vodanovich, secretary general of the Argentine Real Estate Chamber (CIA), observes these reasons and contributes another: “The transfer from urban areas of the Northern Zone to others more remote.”
+Claudio Vodanovich, secretary general of the Argentine Real Estate Chamber (CIA), notes these reasons and contributes another: “The transfer from urban areas of the Northern Zone to others more remote.
 A thesis that Antonini supports: “With the confinement due to the pandemic, entire families began to consider make your life in more quiet and open spaces”.

 There are families who sell to move to more open spaces.